julianburr/wp-react-theme/README.md

 This is not meant to be superior over existing server side rendered WP themes, this is simply an experiment.

 ### What I'll be working on in the first steps
- * ~~create solid build script that creates all necessary files to be simply uploaded to WP as a theme~~ -> created very basic [React boilerplate](https://github.com/julianburr/react-boilerplate)
+ - [x] ~~create solid build script that creates all necessary files to be simply uploaded to WP as a theme~~ -> created very basic [React boilerplate](https://github.com/julianburr/react-boilerplate)
-   * ~~This should support ES6, SASS, ...~~
+ - [x] ~~This should support ES6, SASS, ...~~
- * ~~create theme basis, incl. extending WP Rest API for things like menus, widgets, etc~~
+ - [x] ~~create theme basis, incl. extending WP Rest API for things like menus, widgets, etc~~
- * ~~create solid redux structure for theme~~
+ - [x] ~~create solid redux structure for theme~~
- * ~~create logic for routing considering WP settings (-> redirects from settings)~~
+ - [x] ~~create logic for routing considering WP settings (-> redirects from settings)~~
- * ~~create react templates and components~~
+ - [x] ~~create react templates and components~~

 ### Long term goals
- * Finish APIs
+ - [ ] Finish APIs
- * `react router` is quiet limited for this purpose (as different rewrite rules easily end up using the same route path structures, since the router doesn't support RegEx) -> build a basic react redux router that supports regular expressions to be able to use the WP rewrite rules for routing pretty much 1 to 1
+ - [ ] ~~`react router` is quiet limited for this purpose (as different rewrite rules easily end up using the same route path structures, since the router doesn't support RegEx) -> build a basic react redux router that supports regular expressions to be able to use the WP rewrite rules for routing pretty much 1 to 1~~ NOTE: redux-router in v4 supports regular expressions for routes!
- * build solid theme that behaves according to contents and settings in WP
+ - [ ] build solid theme that behaves according to contents and settings in WP
- * ensure caching where it makes sense to reduce DB connections and API calls
+ - [ ] ensure caching where it makes sense to reduce DB connections and API calls
    * also include Webworkers to allow caching contents on the client side (for faster loading times (make sure to consider TTL!) and/or offline availablity)
- * set up in-build SEO components ([JSON-LD](https://developers.google.com/search/docs/guides/intro-structured-data), sitemaps, etc.)
+ - [ ] set up in-build SEO components ([JSON-LD](https://developers.google.com/search/docs/guides/intro-structured-data), sitemaps, etc.)
- * seperate API extension from theme into its own little plugin, to make the theme independent + make it availabe for others/other react themes
+ - [ ] seperate API extension from theme into its own little plugin, to make the theme independent + make it availabe for others/other react themes